 - To add a new item to your component layout, do the following:

 - Click the field to the right of the description and select a component type from the list.

 Note We provide you with a list of default component types to use when adding components to your assets.
 You can modify this list on the Component Types tab in Parts, on the Setup menu.

 - To enter information about the current active component, click the Component Information icon.

-- (Optional) To flag a component as an essential system, click the Essential System icon to the right of the item.
+- (Optional) To flag a component as a critical system, click the Critical System icon to the right of the item.

 - Repeat steps 4 to 7 for each component you want to add to your layout.

 - To save your changes, click Save Components.